Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Description of the Problem

-With respect to the plane of incidence, the incident wave may be decomposed into transverse electric (TE) and magnetic (TM) field polarizations which enables to treat them separately by an equivalent TL model.
-Following standard textbooks such as \cite{collin2007foundations,rao2004elements}, the parameters of the TL model are given in Appendix A. For convenience, but with no loss of generality, the initial electric and magnetic properties of the layer are selected to satisfy the non-distortion property as follows \cite{hallen1962electromagnetic},

-where $\{L_{1},C_{1}\}$ [$\{R_{1},G_{1}\}$] are the per unit length inductance and capacitance [series resistance and parallel admittance] in an equivalent TL model.
-This condition renders lossy, albeit, non-dispersive layer.
-Due to the spatial discontinuity at $x=0$ some of the impinging wave will be back reflected upon incidence.
-Due to the non-distortion condition, this reflection is non-dispersive, i.e., the transmitted and back reflected pulses do not change their shape.
-This reflection has a simple reflection form of $\Gamma_{s}=(Z_1-Z_0)/(Z_1+Z_0)$, where $Z_{0}=\sqrt{L_0/C_0}$ is the characteristic TL impedance modeling the host medium (vacuum) (see Appendix A), and $Z_1=\sqrt{L_1/C_1}$ is the characteristic TL impedance of the layer.
+With respect to the plane of incidence, the wave is of a Transverse Electromagnetic (TEM) mode which enables the use of an equivalent TL model.
+Following standard textbook formulation such \cite{collin2007foundations,rao2004elements}, the TL model is readily available.
+We assume that initially the layer is lossless and can be described by the following TL parameters $\{L_{1},C_{1}\}$,[$\{R_{1}=0,G_{1}=0\}$], where $\{L_{1},C_{1}\}$ [$\{R_{1},G_{1}\}$] are the per unit length inductance and capacitance [series resistance and parallel admittance].
+Due to the spatial discontinuity at $x=0$ some of the impinging wave will be back reflected upon incidence (see Fig.~\ref{Fig.1.}c).
+This reflection is non-dispersive, i.e., the transmitted and back reflected pulses do not change their shape.
+It has a simple reflection coefficients of $\Gamma_{s}=(Z_1-Z_0)/(Z_1+Z_0)$, where $Z_{0}=\sqrt{L_0/C_0}$ is the characteristic TL impedance modeling the host medium (vacuum), and $Z_1=\sqrt{L_1/C_1}$ is the characteristic TL impedance of the layer.

-At time $t_{s}>t_{0}$, when the pulse is completely contained within the layer (see Fig.~\ref{Fig.1.}.(b)-(d)), the TLs' parameters are abruptly switched into a new set of parameters $(\epsilon_2,\mu_2,\sigma_2,\sigma_{m2})$ which translates into $\{L_2,C_2,R_2,G_2\}$ in the TL model.
-Thus forming a temporal boundary separating between two TL problems, with initial conditions set at $t=t_{s}^{+}$ along the TL.
-In general, this switching process ignites two waves that counter-propagating inside the temporally discontinuous layer \cite{comm2} These two waves maintain the general pulse shape, however their temporal width may be different than that of the pulse at $t<t_s$, giving rise to pulse compression or expansion.
-In association with that, the switching process may consume or pump energy to the system \cite{shlivinski2018beyond,xiao2014reflection}.
+At time $t_{s}>t_{0}$, while the pulse is completely contained within the layer (see Fig.~\ref{Fig.1.}.(c)-(d)), the TLs' parameters are abruptly switched into a new set of parameters $(\epsilon_2,\mu_2,\sigma_2,\sigma_{m2})$ which translates into $\{L_2,C_2,R_2,G_2\}$ in the TL model.
+Thus forming a \emph{temporal boundary} separating between two TL problems, with initial conditions set at $t=t_{s}^{+}$ along the TL.
+In general, this switching process ignites two waves that are counter-propagating inside the layer \cite{comm2}.
+These two waves maintain the general pulsed shape, however their temporal width may be different than that of the pulse at $t<t_s$, giving rise to pulse compression or expansion.
+In association with that, the switching process may absorb or pump energy into the wave system \cite{shlivinski2018beyond,xiao2014reflection}.